Health

 After giving birth, you have three months’ time to conclude health insurance for your baby.
 You child is covered from day one, retroactively and regardless of their health.
 Every health insurer must cover the baby unconditionally.
 You are therefore not required to insure your child with your own health insurance company, but rather you have free choice from among the approved health insurers.

 As basic insurance benefits are stipulated by law, but the premiums vary, it is worthwhile to compare premiums.
-A tip: Use our independent comparison platform.
+A tip: Use our independent health insurance comparison.
 Of course, you can also register your baby with your health insurer of choice even before the birth – then you will have your mind free and it will be enough to submit the first name and date of birth after your baby is born.

 Voluntary supplementary insurance